-The project may cause temporary odors resulting from diesel exhaust during construction equipment operation and truck activity.
+The change in the land use designations would not create any objectionable odors.
+If in the future changes are proposed on the site, it could cause temporary odors resulting from diesel exhaust during construction equipment operation and truck activity.
 Although these emissions may be noticeable from time to time by adjacent receptors, they would be localized and are not likely to adversely affect people off-site resulting in confirmed odor complaints.
-Implementation of the Mitigation Measures outlined above would reduce this impact to a less than significant level.
+Therefore, this is a less than significant